embryzon/Invisible-PFA-Fix/README.md

 # Small-Project

 For People asking "why is PFA invisible???"
 Send them this software kek.
-Was Piano From Above (PFA) working just fine but then suddenly it got invisible?
+Was Piano From Above (PFA) working just fine but then suddenly it got invisible after reopening?
 Yea it's a bug, I believe.

   You should be able to fix it manually by
   1. Press WIN + R and type "%appdata%".
 This opens the AppData Folder.